 - 1. Precept adequacy of precept to determine the precept amount required, the Parish Council receives update financial information and the precept is an agenda item at full Council.
-At the January Meeting Council receives a budget update report, including actual position and projected position to end the year and indicative figures or costings obtained by the Clerk.
+At both the November and January meetings, Council receives a budget update report, including actual position and projected position to end the year and indicative figures or costings obtained by the Clerk.
 With this information the Council is able to determine the required monies for standing costs and projects for the following year and applies specific figures to budget headings, the total of which is resolved to be the precept amount to be requested from Babergh District Council.
 This figure is submitted by the Clerk on an approved form by the due date.
 The Clerk informs the Council once the monies have been received.
-This year there was a further review of the reserves held by the Council and it was agreed to raise the Precept for 2019 2020 as part of a longer-term plan hold 50% of the Council's budget in reserves. - 2.
+Once again, there was a further review of the reserves held by the Council and it was agreed to raise the Precept for 2020 2021 as part of a longer-term plan to hold 50% of the Council's budget in reserves. - 2.
 Income received from Bank interest and refund of VAT VAT is reclaimed once a year prior to year-end.
 Once the monies have been received in the Council's bank account the Council is notified accordingly.
 Bank interest is checked and received on a quarterly basis.
 The Clerk is notified of the amounts via bank statements.
-The Clerk reconciles the bank accounts on a bi-monthly basis and Council is notified of the sums received at the next full Parish Council meeting.
+The Clerk reconciles the bank accounts on a bimonthly basis and Council is notified of the sums received at the next full Parish Council meeting. - 3.
+Income received from other sources all income received is banked in accordance with Council's Financial Regulations and/or grants conditions imposed.